-The South Bay Womyn’s Conference - San José State University
+The South Bay Conference on Gender - San José State University

-The South Bay Womyn’s Conference (SBWC) partners San José State University students with community members to create a safe space for all ages that promotes learning, expression, and education.
-We hope to unite individuals of all genders, sexual orientations, ethnicity’s, and socioeconomic backgrounds.
+The South Bay Conference on Gender partners San José State University students with community members to encourage open dialogue through panels, presentations, and workshops that promote learning, expression, and education.
+Coordinated by the SJSU Gender Equity Center, we hope to build a safe space that unites individuals of all ages, genders, sexual orientation, ethnicity, religion, and socioeconomic backgrounds.

-The South Bay Womyn’s Conference (SBWC) originated in 2011 as a group of young womyn brainstormed possible ways to bring San Jose State University and the community together.
+The South Bay Conference on Gender, previously the South Bay Womyn’s Conference (SBWC), originated in 2011 as a group of young womyn brainstormed possible ways to bring San Jose State University and the community together.
 Womyn On Womyn’s Issues Co-Founder, Denisse Mendez, mentioned that she had always wanted to see SJSU host a womyn’s conference.
 In over 150 years SJSU had never produced such an event.
 When Denisse mentioned her dreams WOWI members Samantha Pedrosa and Samantha Plescia took notice.
 The Samantha’s thus began researching ways to make this idea a reality.
-Together they formed a collation of like minded female and male identified student and community leaders set on making the South Bay Womyn’s Conference a reality.
+Together they formed a coalition of like minded female and male identified student and community leaders set on making the South Bay Womyn’s Conference a reality.
 From there the SBWC was born, the goal being to embrace the intersections of womynhood and personhood by using the strength of togetherness.
-Now beginning work on the second SBWC this group continues to make strides toward educating womyn and allies with a message of inclusivity regardless of social and economic barriers.
+Now beginning work on the fourth South Bay Conference on Gender the group continues to make strides toward educating people of all genders with a message of inclusivity regardless of social and economic barriers.